wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 the read value.
 Only the wt is saved for validation.
 Since wt is usually just an integer, when the granularity is large, it costs less to save wt instead of the value of data items.
 On transaction commit, the write set is locked as usual.
 Instead of validating values of data items, we re-read the wt of each data item in the read set.
-If the lock bit is clear and the wt agrees with the saved version, then validation succeeds.
-After the write phase, the wt of data items in the write set is incremented.
-The global timestamp counter is no longer needed.
+If the lock bit is clear and the current wt agrees with the saved wt, then validation succeeds.
+After the write phase, the wt of data items in the write set is incremented before data items can be unlocked.
+Note that although per-item wt and the write lock is maintained, this scheme is The global timestamp counter is no longer needed.

 ### Conclusion